PanDAWMS/panda-client/README.txt

 ** Release Note

+0.5.1
+  * fixed for --bexec and --destSE

 0.5.0
-  * migrated to work with JEDI
+  * the first version with JEDI

 0.4.33 (12/13/2013)
   * fixed for new pyAMI